Paley-Wiener theorems for a p-adic spherical variety: The Harish-Chandra Schwartz space

-This definition is compatible with the way the notion of ``decaying function'' was used in \cite{SV} (and will be used in the proof below): Indeed, for each $\Theta\subset\Delta_X$, a decaying function on $A_{X,\Theta}^+$ was defined in \cite{SV} to be the restriction of a positive, $A_{X,\Theta}$-finite function with $A_{X,\Theta}^+$-subunitary exponents.
-Hence, a decaying ($J$-invariant) function $f$ in our present sense has the property that for every $x\in \tilde N_\Theta$ the function:
+This definition is essentially compatible with the way the notion of ``decaying function on $A_{X,\Theta}^+$'' that was introduced in \cite{SV} (and will be used in the proof below): Indeed, for each $\Theta\subset\Delta_X$, a decaying function on $A_{X,\Theta}^+$, according to \cite{SV}, is any function bounded by the restriction of a positive, $A_{X,\Theta}$-finite function with strictly subunitary $A_{X,\Theta}^+$-exponents.
+Hence, a decaying ($J$-invariant) function $f$ on $X$, in our present sense, is precisely a $J$-invariant function with the property that for every $\Theta\subset \Delta_X$ and every $x\in N'_\Theta$ (or equivalently: $x\in N_\Theta$) the function:

 where $1_{xJ}$ denotes the characteristic function of $xJ$, is bounded by a decaying function on $ A_{X,\Theta}^+$.
-(Notice that this is stronger than saying that the naive restriction of the function to the $A_{X,\Theta}^+$-orbit is a decaying function; our definition of the action of $A_{X,\Theta}^+$ is normalized by the square root of the volume, s.\ \S \ref{sseigenmeasures}, so the above bound is equivalent to a bound of $f(ax)$ by $\Vol(axJ)^{-\frac{1}{2}} $ times a decaying function on $A_{X,\Theta}^+$.)
+(Notice that this is stronger than saying that the restriction of the function to the $A_{X,\Theta}^+$-orbit is a decaying function; our definition of the action of $A_{X,\Theta}^+$ is normalized by the square root of the volume, s.\ \S \ref{sseigenmeasures}, so the above bound is equivalent to a bound of $f(ax)$ by $\Vol(axJ)^{-\frac{1}{2}} $ times a decaying function on $A_{X,\Theta}^+$.)

-Let $\tilde\tau_\Theta$ denote, for each $\Theta$, the map of restriction to $\tilde N_\Theta$.
+Let $\tilde\tau_\Theta$ denote, for each $\Theta$, the map of restriction to $N_\Theta$.

 \begin{lemma} When $\mathcal Z(X)=1$, for any $\Phi\in L^2(X)^J$ the alternating sum:

 is bounded in absolute value by $\Vert \Phi\Vert_{L^2(X)}$ times a decaying function which depends only on $J$. \end{lemma}